Read time 7 minutes

 More about PST and Office 365

-PST: PST, also known as Personal Storage Table, is the file extension for MS Outlook database file and is responsible to store the entire data of the user.
+- PST: PST, also known as Personal Storage Table, is the file extension for MS Outlook database file and is responsible for storing the entire data of the user.
 It enables users to access data of accounts that are configured in Outlook with a POP enabled account.
 So, whenever you configure an account to MS Outlook, its information will be stored in PST file format.

 If you need a quick and reliable solution to import PST/OST files to Office 365, then try Kernel Import PST to Office 365 tool.

-Here we are going to discuss how you can import PST to Outlook web app, which can be achieved by performing Network Upload method.
-So, here is a complete overview of Network Upload method.
+Now we are going to discuss how you can import PST to Outlook web app, which can be achieved by performing the Network Upload method.
+So, here is a complete overview of the Network Upload method.

-After signing in, go to Security & Compliance Center and select Data Governance, and then click Import.
+- After signing in, go to the Security & Compliance Center and select Data Governance, and then click Import.